CXWorld/CapFrameX/README.md

 Below that you have your performance parameters like min, max, avg and percentiles.
 You also have a pie chart which shows the amount of time you had stuttering, meaning frametimes above 2.5x average(default).
 At the bottom is a toolbar where you can change the performance parameters, adjust the Y-axis for the frametimes, remove unusual outliers from the graphs and activate a cutting mode.
-Also at the top you have a screenshot button to save the view(without the record list) as a png file.

 ## Comparison View
 Here you can compare multiple records.